MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 # Troubleshooting Azure CLI

+## Error categories

 Most errors returned by the Azure CLI fall into one of these categories:

 |Error category | General error cause |
 |-|-|
 |Unrecognized argument | A parameter is misspelled or doesn't exist.
-|Required argument missing | A required parameter isn't specified or only one of two "parameter pairs" is specified.
+|[Required argument missing](#error-arguments-are-expected-or-required) | A required parameter isn't specified or only one of two "parameter pairs" is specified.
 A parameter might also be misspelled.
 |Mutually exclusive argument | Two or more parameters can't be specified together.
 |[Invalid argument value](#error-invalid-value-or-doesnt-exist) | Parameter _value_ isn't valid.
 This error is often due to quoting, an escape character or spacing.
 |Bad request | An HTTP status code of 400 returns this error.
 Check for a missing space, missing parameter dash, or an extra or missing single or double quotation mark.
 This error also happens when a parameter value doesn't contain an allowed value.
-|Resource not found | An Azure resource referenced in a parameter value can't be found.
+|[Resource not found](#error-resource-not-found) | An Azure resource referenced in a parameter value can't be found.
 |Authentication | Microsoft Entra authentication failed.

 ## The `--debug` parameter